meet-projects/y2s17-d1-lab1/README.md

 ### 6. Check off with an instructor or a TA.

 ### Extra:
 On your own, figure out how to use the textarea tag.
-Add it to your web page.
+Add it to your form.

 ## Lab 6: